miguelCassimiro99/next-form-validation/README.md

 # Nextjs Form Validation

-How to setup validation for your forms in React applications using Composition Pattern
+How to setup validation for your forms in React applications using Composition Pattern.
+You can see the result [here](https://next-form-validation-iota.vercel.app/)

 ## Features 📜
 - [x]  Form Validation with zod and react-hook-form